 3. Receiving accepts what you tell it to

-This is the highest-leverage compliance failure in the stack.
-Once stock is received without lot, expiry, and document attachment, reconstructing those fields after the fact is mostly impossible.
+This is a high-leverage compliance failure in the stack.
+Once stock is received without lot, expiry, and document attachment, reconstructing those fields after the fact is slow and often incomplete.

 4. Transfer manifests and wholesale-distribution paperwork are PDF, not data